 As Christian parents, we have the desire to get our family in God’s Word together daily… but how do we do this?
+What does this look like practically?
 I’ve got you covered. 😉

-Here is family Bible time simplified – 6 easy steps to create family bible time every day!!
+Here is your key to family Bible time simplified – 7 easy steps to create family bible time every day!!

 God speaks to us in so many different ways… one of those being His Word!
 That is why it is so important for us to have daily time with God, and make sure our families are too.